 2017 Saturday 1st April, Jets take the stage again for a one show only outdoor concert at The Ravenswood Hotel.
 Danny Achurch is recruited into the band on guitar for this show, as recommend by Fenton who was unavailable.
 Danny made such an impression on the rest of the guys he was asked to join the line up.
 Danny is a well known session player who has played with the likes of many top Aussie artist such as Jimmy Barnes, Mark Gable (Choirboys) Doc Neeson ( Angels ) etc. etc. Awesome guitarist.

 Early August 2017 starts with a shock announcement .
 Guitarist Steve Garde decides he has had enough and quits the band...
 So the search is on to find the right replacement.
 Enter Phil Bradly.
 Deany's known Phil for many years and has fitted in the band like a glove.
 He is the ultimate rock guitarist.
-With Danny and Phil's tight playing and awesome guitar sounds , the band is rebuilt.
-Jets are booked to play the Ravenswood Outdoor concert by the river on Saturday 24th March 2018...
-If the show in 2017 is to go by anything, this will be huge!
+With Danny and Phil's tight playing and awesome guitar sounds , the band is REBUILT.
+Jets played at the Ravenswood Outdoor concert by the river on Saturday 24th March 2018.
+It was a spectacular show and start of many more to come.

 As one rock scribe enthused in the late 80's and early 90's, "There's a feeling that JETS will never die - Let there be rock, and let there be JETS!"
 Today, the legions of followers remain loyal to JETS - Western Australia's Most Powerful & Dynamic Rock n Roll Band.
 What more could possibly be said?
 JETS.